 - Date sugar

-- Honey (raw or otherwise, which I normally recommend, but not when it comes to candida)
+- Honey (even raw, which I normally recommend, but not when it comes to Candida)

 - Maple sugar

 - Sugar-containing foods including sauces, beverages, etc.